ahmadshuraih/LB-Tester/readme.md

 > - beep(): Promise<<void>void> //Play beep sound.
 > - doWarmUp(): Promise<<void>void> //This function runs the warming up.
 > - doSequentialTests(testCheckList: TestCheckObject[]): Promise<<void>void> //This function runs the tests sequentially.
 > - doOneParallelTest(testObject: TestObject, testCheckList: TestCheckObject[]): Promise<<void>void> //This function runs one test.
-It's used for parallel tests.
+It's used for parallel only tests.
+> - doBatchParallelTests(testObjectsBatch: TestObject[], testCheckList: TestCheckObject[]): Promise<<void>void> //This function runs a batch of parallel tests.
+It plays the rule of a user.
+> - splitListIntoBatches(testObjects: TestObject[], batchCount: number): TestObject[][] //This function splits the testObjectsList into batches depending on concurrency number.
 > - doParallelTests(testCheckList: TestCheckObject[]): Promise<<void>void> //This function runs the tests parallel.
 > - startTest(): Promise<<void>void> //This function runs the warmup and tests functions.